-SIRA has undertaken a comprehensive review of the current claims handling framework for workers compensation in NSW.
-From this review, SIRA has revised the Guidelines.
-The new Guidelines are supported by Standards of practice (Standards) which outline claims administration and conduct expectations for insurers.
+The Workers Compensation Guidelines (Guidelines) are supported by Standards of practice (Standards) which outline claims administration and conduct expectations for insurers.

-SIRA's objective in developing the revised Guidelines and Standards is to improve outcomes in the workers compensation system by ensuring that clear, consistent, easy to access expectations are set for all insurers, to guide insurer conduct and claims management.
+SIRA's objective in developing the Guidelines and Standards is to improve outcomes in the workers compensation system by ensuring that clear, consistent, easy to access expectations are set for all insurers, to guide insurer conduct and claims management.

 It is important that injured workers are protected and that they receive appropriate, timely, respectful services and support.
 Similarly, it is important that employers are actively engaged in the claims process to support workers with their recovery and return to work.

-SIRA intends to use the improved Guidelines and the Standards to hold insurers accountable for delivering high standards of service to workers and their families, carers, employers and other stakeholders.
+SIRA uses the Guidelines and the Standards to hold insurers accountable for delivering high standards of service to workers and their families, carers, employers and other